StreamingDataApps/swimos-docs/src/_tutorials/transit.md

 #### <a name="creating-the-app-plane"></a>Creating the App Plane

-We will define our application entry point under `server/src/main/java/swim/transit/` as `TransitPlane.java`.
+We will define our application entry point under `server/src/main/java/swim/transit/` as <a href="https://github.com/swimos/tutorial-transit/blob/main/server/src/main/java/swim/transit/TransitPlane.java">TransitPlane.java</a>.
 We can do this by extending `TransitPlane` from the `AbstractPlane` base class, which will allow us to declare the application routes.
 The agent corresponding to each route is declared using the `@SwimAgent` annotation.
 The application routes are declared using the `@SwimRoute` annotation.
 The route itself is defined via the generic `AgentRoute` type.

 ```java
 package swim.transit;